nus-cs2113-AY2223S1/tp/docs/UserGuide.md

     No module found
     --------------------------------------------------------------------------------
    ```
-2. The search is not in the expected format
+2. The search is not in the expected format:
     * YAMOM will prompt for the right search format

     ```